jkzorz/jkzorz.github.io/_posts/2019-08-12-metaamp-r-functions.md

 ### rrna_pc

 *This function is particularly helpful for formatting OTUs for other analyses.
 It will put your data in the format that is used as an input for all other [tutorials on these pages](https://jkzorz.github.io/blog/).
 It renames your OTUs to include their OTUID number and the highest level of taxonomy that could be assigned.
-There is also the option of including a cutoff value that will get rid of OTUs that don't reach a certain percent of relative abundance in at least one sample.*
+There is also the option of including a cutoff value that will get rid of OTUs that don't reach a certain percent of relative abundance in at least one sample.
+The function outputs a csv file that is named based on the percent value you pick (i.e. 1 pc_otu_subset.csv)*

 To use the function, first copy and paste the following code into R (ending at last curly bracket)